 Deep fibromatosis in patients that have Familial Adenomatosis Polyposis Syndrome/Gardner Syndrome is caused by the inherited mutations in the APC gene.
 Most deep fibromatoses that develop in patients without a genetic syndrome, have mutations in the CTNNB1 gene (also known as beta-catenin gene).

-Pathologists can test for these molecular changes by performing immunohistochemistry or next generation sequencing (NGS) on a piece of the tissue from the tumour.
+Pathologists can test for these genetic changes by performing next generation sequencing (NGS) on a piece of the tissue from the tumour.
 This type of testing is can be done on the biopsy specimen or when your tumor has been surgically removed.
-When immunohistochemistry is performed, pathologists usually test for a protein called beta-catenin.
-Tumours that have either a mutation in the APC or CTNNB1 will show beta-catenin in the nucleus of the tumour cells.

 Beta catenin is a protein that is normally found in the body of the cell in an area called the membrane.
 The tumour cells in deep fibromatosis make beta-catenin just like normal healthy cells.
 However, instead of moving to the cell body, the beta-catenin in deep fibromatosis stays in the nucleus of the cell.